ShareFile use with XenMobile

-- Provides users with mobile access to data through the ShareFile XenMobile Apps for iOS and Android.
+- Provides users with mobile access to data through the ShareFile mobile productivity apps for iOS and Android.
 Users can edit Microsoft Office documents.
 Users can also preview and annotate Adobe PDF files from mobile devices.

 - Complies with security restrictions against leaking user information outside of the corporate network.